Learn about the expected length of the EB5 process in 2022 and beyond.

 Other Factors Affecting EB-5 Processing Times

-Occasionally, the DOS imposes cutoff dates to limit when investors from backlogged countries can apply for and receive their two-year Green Cards.
+Occasionally, the DOS imposes cutoff dates to limit when investors from backlogged countries can apply for and receive their two-year green cards.

 The monthly Visa Bulletins published by the DOS indicate the cutoff dates for backlogged countries.

-The COVID-19 pandemic caused mass shutdowns across the world in 2020, affecting businesses and organizations alike; the EB-5 program was not exempt from these difficulties.
+The COVID-19 pandemic caused mass shutdowns across the world in 2020, affecting businesses and organizations alike; the EB-5 visa program was not exempt from these difficulties.

-USCIS suspended routine visa services at all U.S. consulates and embassies during the height of the pandemic, meaning that foreign nationals living abroad were unable to apply for visas.
+USCIS suspended routine visa and immigration services at all U.S. consulates and embassies during the height of the pandemic, meaning that foreign nationals living abroad were unable to apply for visas.
 Many investors experienced delays due to visa interview cancellations as well.

 Fortunately for the EB-5 industry, the EB-5 Reform and Integrity Act of 2022 was signed into law by President Joe Biden on March 15, 2022.
 Significant changes implemented by this bill will have a lasting impact on processing times for both the direct and regional center investment models.

-Moreover, before the EB-5 Act of 2022, investors had to wait for I-526 petition approval before filing an I-485 petition.
+Moreover, before the EB-5 Act of 2022, investors living in the United States had to wait for I-526/I-526E petition approval before filing an I-485 petition.